stuartsierra/component/README.md

 ### Notes for Library Authors

-'Component' is intended as a tool for applications, not resuable libraries.
+'Component' is intended as a tool for applications, not reusable libraries.
 I would not expect a general-purpose library to impose any particular framework on the applications which use it.